endurantgames/cosmiclegends/src/classes/kid.md

 At the start of Volume 3, choose an ability from this list or any previous list.

 :::::::: {.ability-list .v3 } :::::::
-Nigh-Invulnerable

-:   There are few things that can seriously harm you.
-Increase your
-    maximum Health by 5.

-Power Burn

-:   You can call upon your life-force to fuel your powers.
-You can spend
-    Health whenever you would normally spend Might.
-Increase your maximum Health by 3.

 :::::::::::::::::::::::::::::::::::::